 Overview of the Training Day

-INCOSE UK is offering six one day courses for the 2017 Training Day.
+INCOSE UK is offering six one-day courses for the 2017 Training Day.
+These will all run simultaneously from 9am - 4pm on Wednesday 7th June 2017.
 All of these provide an opportunity to update or extend your Systems Engineering (SE) skills, under the guidance of acknowledged experts in the application of SE.

 This year's Training Day also offers the opportunity for any current or potential SEP programme candidates to sit their examination on-site at Engineers' House